 Shivapuri National Park was waiting for us.
 It was a perfect plan to start the year, a hike to chisapani from Sundarijal.
 Our team was pumped up from weeks before.
-We were all excited to be on adventure, the forest, wildlife, nature! wow!
+We were all excited to be on an adventure, the forest, wildlife, nature! wow!
 As the big day was dawning upon us we got all excited and ready for the awesome plan execution.

 Shivapuri National Park

-Shivapuri National park is not only important for its ecological value and for being one of the major sources of water for the capital Kathmandu, but it also for its religious and historical importance.
-Skanda Purana, the largest mahapurana, of the eighteen sacred religious texts of hindus has reference to Shivapuri Nagarjun National Park in its Himavat Khanda section under the title Nepal-Mahatmya.
+Shivapuri National park is not only important for its ecological value and for being one of the major sources of water for the capital Kathmandu but it also for its religious and historical importance.
+Skanda Purana, the largest mahapurana, of the eighteen sacred religious texts of Hindus has reference to Shivapuri Nagarjun National Park in its Himavat Khanda section under the title Nepal-Mahatmya.
 It has the source of Bagmati river, the holiest river of all, that sprouted from Lord Shiva’s joy.
 It is now called Shivapuri Nagarjun National park after Nagarjun also got added to it.

 Friends of the National Park

 As we were returning from the trip, we took a different route.
 A trail in-between the forests.